 Gerry and the Pacemakers – You’ll Never Walk Alone

 Gerry and the Pacemakers released their version of ‘You’ll Never Walk Alone’ in 1963.
 It’s since become one of the best-loved pop songs for funerals.
-In 2021, it was the sixth most-played song at funerals in the UK (SunLife).
+In 2022, it was the second most-played song at funerals in the UK (SunLife).

 ‘You’ll Never Walk Alone’ is also the anthem for Liverpool Football Club and supporters often sing it at matches.
 You don’t have to be a football fan to appreciate it, though.
 With its hopeful lyrics and stirring music, it would suit almost any funeral service.

 ‘Yesterday’ is a very well-known song with wistful lyrics and a gentle string arrangement.
 The words are about missing someone and wishing you could turn back time to be with them again.